jchelly/flamingo-trees/README.md

   * Label (or discard?) tracks which have ended
   * Determine descendant index for each halo
     * Same TrackId if track hasn't ended
-    * SInkTrackId or DescendantTrackId if track has ended
+    * SinkTrackId or DescendantTrackId if track has ended
   * Determine final descendant for each halo
   * Move all halos with the same final descendant to the same MPI rank
   * Compute depth first index within each tree